DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/immutability.md

-# Usage with Immutable Data
+# Using the Immutable Data

 ## Overview

-Under the hood, the Grid uses React [optimization principles](https://facebook.github.io/react/docs/optimizing-performance.html).
-In order, to keep these optimizations the Grid doesn't mutate data passed through a state, uses memoization and [React.PureComponents](https://facebook.github.io/react/docs/react-api.html#react.purecomponent).
-The possible problem is that [React.PureComponent](https://facebook.github.io/react/docs/react-api.html#react.purecomponent) matches the old and new state values using a simple comparison.
-Let's say, you have an object within the state and would like to update some of its field.
-In this case, you have to create the copy of this object and put it back to the state.
-Otherwise, React won't update a component.
+DevExpress Data Grid for React conforms to React [optimization principles](https://facebook.github.io/react/docs/optimizing-performance.html).
+According to these principles, the Grid doesn't mutate data passed through a state and uses memoization and [React.PureComponents](https://facebook.github.io/react/docs/react-api.html#react.purecomponent).
+A [React.PureComponent](https://facebook.github.io/react/docs/react-api.html#react.purecomponent) compares old and new state values using a simple comparison.
+In this case, if you update a state object field, React does not update the component because it compares two references to the same object.
 Immutable data structures [help](https://facebook.github.io/react/docs/optimizing-performance.html#the-power-of-not-mutating-data) to solve this problem.

-To make the state of React Grid immutable you can use the [seamless-immutable](https://github.com/rtfeldman/seamless-immutable) library.
+To make a React Grid state immutable, you can use the [seamless-immutable](https://github.com/rtfeldman/seamless-immutable) library.
-Initialize the state like below:
+The following example demonstrates how to initialize an immutable state.

     this.state = {
       data: Immutable({